-Fatherless is a collaborative print posse from the midwestern United States.
+Fatherless is a collaborative print posse.
 Our works are the result of 5 individual artists working cohesively with each other's artwork.
 Described as a visual mix-tape of shenagination, we combine our cultural influences in ways that finished works are not only unique to our collaboration, but unique among the editions of hand-screened prints as well; we make certain no two prints are ever the same.

 Influences are many and certainly captured by what we have coined as a "Rust Belt Power Pop" aesthetic.
 Our finished pieces aim to mirror the chaotic and detached sense that is communicated in our current consumer driven social climate.
 A good portion of our imagery is re-contextualized from our current throw away culture to create a finished piece.

 Unlimited Gallery, June 2016

 Fatherless was on display for the month of June at Brighton's very own Unlimited.
 Perhaps the first significant showing of works made by all members.
 Ben Rider's work had been slowly incorporated in the posse's image pallete but this show allowed the time for more collaboration abroad.
 Works had been shipped back-and-forth for months to build the editions...